The Course

 Pre-AP English 1 focuses on reading, writing, and language skills that are relevant to students’ current work and essential for students' future to future high school and college coursework.

 Texts take center stage, preparing students for close, critical reading and analytical writing.
 The course trains readers to observe small details in a text to arrive at a deeper understanding of the whole.
-It also trains writers to create complex sentences—building this foundational skill en route to sophisticated, longer-form analyses.
+It also trains writers to create complex sentences—building this foundational skill en-route to sophisticated, longer-form analyses.

-Areas of Focus
+English Areas of Focus

 These big ideas are integrated across all units: